Dan Ratushny: Playing career

-Ratushny was selected 25th overall in the 1989 NHL Entry Draft by the Winnipeg Jets following his freshman season at Cornell University.
+Ratushny was selected 25th overall in the 1989 NHL entry draft by the Winnipeg Jets following his freshman season at Cornell University.
 He spent two more seasons at Cornell and was named All-America and ECAC first-team all-star in both 1990 and 1991.
 He would also represent Canada at the 1990 IIHF World U20 Championship, winning a gold medal.

 Ratushny left college hockey after his junior year to join the Canadian National Team to participate at the 1992 Olympics (at the time, the national team was stocked with amateur players, as professional participation at the Olympics was prohibited).
 He spent the conclusion of the 1990–91 and the entire 1991–92 seasons with the national team, winning a silver medal at the 1992 Winter Olympics in Albertville, France.

 Ratushny finished the 1991–92 season in Switzerland with EHC Olten before signing with the IHL Fort Wayne Komets for the 1992-93 season.
 He was dealt to the Vancouver Canucks at the NHL trade deadline in 1993, but only played one game for the Canucks.

 From 1993 until 1999, Ratushny played in the AHL and IHL before continuing his career abroad in Japan, Finland, the United Kingdom and Sweden.

-Ratushny made a brief appearance in an episode of the Scottish sitcom Still Game.